Eurydia/notes-on-clean-programming-language/docs/PDT P Boolean Type.md

 Booleans are represented using 8 bits values.

-For built-in functions and operations on Boolean type, see [[APX A StdBool]].
+For built-in functions and operations on Boolean type, see [[StdBool]].

 ## Boolean Type Declaration